 Kyocera introduced its world-first cartridge-free ECOSYS printers back in 1992, reducing the number of printer consumables that end up in landfill.
 The company is also the largest manufacturer of solar panels in the world.

-The Kyocera business model
+Kyocera's innovative business model

 It’s not just in developing new technology that Kyocera fosters innovation, but also in their business operations and leadership style.
 Kazuo Inamori designed the Amoeba Management System which enables small teams within the organisation to operate independently, while enabling the company’s ‘Management By All’ approach to flourish.
 Additionally, Kyocera’s motto, ‘Respect the Divine and Love People’, encourages the company to act fairly, wisely and for the good of society.